 If you do not understand written or spoken English, an interpreter will be made available to explain your rights.
-A copy of this Summary will be provided to you after it is reviewed.
+A copy of this Summary human and civil rights enjoyed by all citizens:

 For more information, please ask us for a copy of the Rights of Recipients of Mental Health Services.
 There are both child and adult versions of this booklet.
 A free copy is also available from the Maine Department of Health and Human Services, 11 State House Station, Augusta, ME 04333-0011 (tel.
 207-287-2595), TTY: Maine Relay 711).